datahubio/datahub-cloud-template-dataset/docs.md

   ]}
 />

 This makes it easy to navigate and quickly find or filter down the data you're looking for.
 You can add as many facets as you'd like.

+> Simply copy-paste the code and update the values.

 ### Excel